SpinalHDL/SpinalHDL/README.md

  }
 ```

-Function like filterHeader, toRegOf and eventOn are not hardcoded into the language.
+Function like filterHeader, toRegOf and pulseOn are not hardcoded into the language.
 The user can extend it by using the Pimp my library scala pattern.

-There is the implementation of filterHeader and eventOn with pimp my library pattern :
+There is the implementation of filterHeader and pulseOn with pimp my library pattern :
 ```scala
 package spinal

 import spinal.core._

 package object lib {